-Jenn and I visited the headquarters of Interactive Intelligence this week and got to sit down their their digital marketing team and one of the questions that popped up was if we ever put an infographic behind a registration.
+Jenn and I visited the headquarters of Genesys this week and got to sit down their their digital marketing team and one of the questions that popped up was if we ever put an infographic behind a registration.
 We quickly answered that we had never done that before.
 The Interactive team said they’d done a test with both a whitepaper and infographic and 0% registered and downloaded the whitepaper and 100% registered to view the infographic.

 I absolutely love when we meet teams that counter the status quo and test something like this.
 It’s so important that we, as marketers, go against our natural bias or areas of comfort and do our due diligence to test every scenario.